 top of page

-Days out on Exmoor - Visiting Tarr Steps
+Days out on Exmoor - Tarr Steps

 Tarr Steps - Myths and Legends

-The exact origins of Tarr Steps are unknown, but this famous bridge could date from the Bronze Age and there are remains nearby of forts dating from this period.
+The exact origins of Tarr Steps are unknown, but this famous bridge could date from the Bronze Age and there are remains nearby of forts dating from that period.
 The term ‘Tarr’ is thought to derive from the Celtic world ‘tochar’, meaning ‘causeway’.

 Since no one really knows who built it, when and how, a number of myths have developed as to how it came into being.
 Local folklore has it that it was built by the Devil himself and that only after a local parson challenged him did he eventually allow people cross it, except on any occasion when he chose to sunbathe there.